VC use case

 Overview

-A driver licence credential is issued to a wallet.
-When age verification is required, the holder discloses only the 18+ proof, not their address or licence number.
+A driver license credential is issued to a wallet.
+When age verification is required, the holder discloses only the proof needed for the transaction, such as 18+ status, not their address or license number.

 Why it matters